The Value of Trees to our Community

 The Tree City USA Program, sponsored by The National Arbor Day Foundation in cooperation with the USDA Forest Service and the National Association of State Foresters, encourages better care of community forests by providing technical assistance, public attention, and national recognition for urban and community forestry programs in thousands of towns and cities that more than 93 million Americans call home.

-The City plants a limited quantity of 2-inch caliper trees each year along city-owned parkways.
+The City plants trees each year along city-owned parkways.
 A majority of the trees are planted in fall; however some tree species are planted in the spring because they respond better to transplanting at this time.
 Fall planting is usually finished by mid-November while spring planting is completed by mid-May.

-The City tries to follow a tree-planting program that insures a wide diversity of tree species is planted throughout the community.
+The City follows a tree-planting program that insures a wide diversity of tree species is planted throughout the community.
 Species diversity is an important step to help prevent against substantial tree canopy loss due to devastating diseases like the Dutch Elm disease of the 1950s and 60s, and more recently the Emerald Ash Borer.

-The City recently updated its Approved Street Tree Species List to include more than 70 different species.
+The City Approved Street Tree Species List includes more than 70 different species.
 Many of the selections are trees native to Northern Illinois or improved cultivars bred to handle the tough site conditions and compacted soils found along our urban parkways.

 - State Street® Miyabe Maple, Acer miyabei ‘Morton’ - Miyabe Maple grows 30' to 40' tall and has a 20' to 30' spread, with a uniformly broad pyramidal growth habit.
 Fall color is pale yellow but very short in duration.
 Miyabe Maple adapts to a variety of soil types and site conditions.
 It is also very tolerant of drought, heat, salt, and pollution.